zsheill7/First-Project/README.md

 <br>

-When creating our new repository, make sure "initialize this repository with a README.md" is checked.
-This will save us some time in setting up.
+When creating your new repository, make sure "initialize this repository with a README.md" is checked.
+This will save you some time in setting up.